 Graduate students are placed on academic probation at the end of any semester in which they fail to earn a grade point average of 2.00 (1.50 for those in the Diploma program) or fail two or more courses.
-It is expected that students on academic probation will curtail all activities outside of studies until the probationary status is removed.
+Students on academic probation are limited to no more than 3 courses in a semester and are required to meet with their academic advisor during the semester.
+Students are removed from probation by earning a grade point average of 2.0 or greater for the semester they are on probation.